 The Delta Aquariid meteor shower ramps up in late July, and you already have everything needed to enjoy the show: your eyes.

 Many telescopes around the world are looking for asteroids that might potentially hit Earth.
 Every candidate has turned out to be a false alarm — until now!

 Air pollution can be as much of a problem as light pollution for stargazers.

 Noctilucent clouds form at the boundary between Earth and space.
 Their electric blue billows incite the imagination and inspire us to keep watch at dusk for their arrival.

 If you were outside at 9:40 on Sunday evening, March 29th, between Maryland and North Carolina, you didn't even have to be looking up.

 Why are "sundogs" called by that name?
-Before answering the why question, let me answer a what question, namely, What is a sundog, or mock Sun, in the first place?
-It’s a concentrated patch of sunlight occasionally seen about 22° to the left or right of the Sun.
-Sundogs form, often in pairs on...
+Before answering the why question, let me answer the what question that comes before: namely, what is a sundog, or mock Sun, in the first place?
+A sundog is a concentrated patch of sunlight occasionally seen about 22° to the left or right of the Sun.
+Sundogs often…